 - Who are your competitors?

-- Which of your competitors do you feel is doing the best job at digital marketing?
+- Which of your competitors do you feel is doing the best job at inbound marketing?

 - How do you compare with your competitors?
 What are your strengths and your weaknesses compared to them?

 - Do you know where most of your leads come from?

 - What is your main sales problem?